Header image courtesy of Sip Song (via Dishtag)

 When thinking about Thailand and its vibrant foods, the first thing that often comes to mind is pad thai (ผัดไทย; Thai-style stir-fried noodles).
 Simultaneously sweet, savoury, spicy, and tangy, this dish is uniquely Thai in nature and is constructed with the most traditional of Thai ingredients.

 While stir-fried rice noodles were initially derived from China, the concept was carried into Thai cuisine centuries ago.
 Pad thai, however, was introduced only in the 1930s by then prime minister Plaek Phibunsongkhram, who sought a way to boost national morale and pride.
 Although this quintessential dish boasts a short historical background, it has quickly gained notability and is highly synonymous with the essentials of Thai cuisine.
 Thankfully, there are plenty of places in Hong Kong to get your hands on this flavourful and delicious plate of noodles.
-Here are our top five places to get pad thai in Hong Kong.
+Here are our top five places to get the best pad thai in Hong Kong.

 Cooking up pleasant and simple Thai street food dishes since 2016, Samsen is brought to you by Chachawan’s former head chef, Adam Cliff, and his partner Bella Kong.
 With over 10 years of experience in the F&B industry, chef Adam Cliff has worked with some of the best Thai chefs in the world, counting celebrated chef David Thompson and his Bangkok restaurant, Nahm, among his tutors.